 Seasonal Sounds

 All aspects of my work — music, coaching, end of life care — are rooted in listening.
-I became curious about what a daily practice of tuning into the natural world through sound would reveal.
-In September 2023, I began sitting outside to listen every night for one year.
-I also recorded and complied soundscapes during the day.
-Below are my reflections and video mosaics of each lunar cycle.
+In September 2023, I became curious about what a daily practice of intentional listening to the natural world would reveal and so began an outdoor listening meditation.
+Each night for one year, I sat on my balcony and listened.
+This simple ritual quickly revealed the complex sonority of insects, animals, wind, water, trees and people dovetailing in seamless continuity.
+During the daytime, I recorded sounds of nature that drew my attention and compiled the following video mosaics from each lunar cycle.

 September 13 - October 12, 2023